 Upon completion of the therapy, we will prepare a written summary of your therapy process and recommendations for you as a couple, and if indicated, for each of you individually.
 We may recommend that Marathon Couples Therapy be followed by couples therapy conducted in your home locale.
 In some cases, coordination between your home locale therapist and us may be advisable.
 Your therapist will have you both sign a Release of Information form to allow for this exchange if further treatment is needed.

-We are now scheduling sessions to be held in October 2018 or later.
+We are now scheduling sessions.
 If you are interested in Marathon Couples Therapy, please click here.

 Frequently Asked Questions